crev-dev/cargo-crev/README.md

 In `crev` you don't review "repositories".
 You review source code.
 The proof of your code review becomes part of the source code itself, just like documentation is usually a part of the source too.
-When the author's of the project release their library on crates.io/NPM/etc. the "tarball" contains the review proofs and the integrity of everything can still be verified.
+When the maintainers of the project release their library on crates.io/NPM/etc. the "tarball" contains the review proofs and the integrity of everything can still be verified.